Obimbo07/Crypto-Metrics/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page] (https://github.com/Obimbo07/metrics-capstone/issues).
+Feel free to check the [issues page](https://github.com/Obimbo07/metrics-capstone/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>